flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   ""

-rate int64
+rate (int64)
 --------------------------------------------------------------------------------

-**Description**: Max rate at which events can be recorded per second.
+Max rate at which events can be recorded per second.

 **Default Value**: